ThulileMasuku/wireframing/README.md

 It was chosen because it allows us to **[explain why – e.g., iterate quickly, show early-stage concepts, communicate exact design, etc.]**.

 **Tools Used:**
-- [Mention any tools used like Balsamiq, Figma, pen and paper, etc.]
+- [Balsamiq, Figma, pen and paper, etc.]

 ---
 ---